rkdeornr0414/Movement-message/README.md

 5. **Start the backend server:**

     ```bash
-    you need to put your private key in backend.js
+    you need to put your private key in .env file
     node backend.js
     ```